wirtes/alcast-artwork/README.md

 - Covers are deduplicated by image URL.
 - Covers are sorted newest-first.

+## Interaction Behavior

+Click/tap behavior works like this:

+- A click or tap on the cover  triggers the lightbox overlay.
+Click or tap outside the lightbox to dismiss.
+- The image is sized as large as possible for the window.
+- The song/artist/album info is listed under the image.

-## Overlay Text Cleanup
+## Lightbox Text Cleanup

-Hover text is derived from the Mastodon post text and then cleaned for display.
+Text is derived from the Mastodon post text and then cleaned for display.

 This cleanup is intended to remove trailing hashtag blocks commonly appended by some stations.